Fanom2813/whatsapp_bot/optimized.md

 negligence and poor planning
-some customers expect babu motors to solve their personal financial issues or fix their cars when things go wrong. that is not possible. we are not a charity organization-we are a structured business entity that pays taxes and operates professionally. babu motors made a big investment to get you this vehicle, and now it’s your responsibility to manage it wisely. if you fail to plan, don’t blame babu motors. success in this program comes through discipline, dedication, and financial responsibility. thank you for the detailed input. based on your explanation, here is the refined and unique q21 and its answer, crafted to be direct, smart, and aligned with your tone and drive-to-own philosophy:
+some customers expect babu motors to solve their personal financial issues or fix their cars when things go wrong. that is not possible. we are not a charity organization-we are a structured business entity that pays taxes and operates professionally. babu motors made a big investment to get you this vehicle, and now it’s your responsibility to manage it wisely. if you fail to plan, don’t blame babu motors. success in this program comes through discipline, dedication, and financial responsibility.
 q21: after getting the car, what kind of support should i expect from babu motors?
 a:
 once we give you the car, our biggest support is already done - we’ve financed your vehicle and handed it to you so you can earn, grow, and eventually own it. now it’s your duty to pay on time, drive responsibly, and maintain the car in good condition.